acoustic-content-samples/wchtools-cli/README.md

 Note: The push, pull, list, and compare commands only include ready items by default.
 The following examples explicitly specifiy the --ready option for clarity, but the same result is achieved if the --ready option is omitted.

 #### Pulling only ready artifacts
-When populating a new WCH tenant, a site developer may not want to include draft versions of artifacts.
+When populating a new Acoustic Content tenant, a site developer may not want to include draft versions of artifacts.
 In this case, the developer can pull only the ready artifacts to a directory on the local file system.

     wchtools pull -A -v --ready

-The local file system directory will contain only the ready artifacts from the current WCH tenant, which can then be pushed to the new WCH tenant.
+The local file system directory will contain only the ready artifacts from the current Acoustic Content tenant, which can then be pushed to the new Acoustic Content tenant.

 #### Creating a manifest that contains only ready artifacts
-When creating a manifest for a set of WCH artifacts, it may be desirable to include only the ready items.
+When creating a manifest for a set of Acoustic Content artifacts, it may be desirable to include only the ready items.

     wchtools list --server -AI --ready --write-manifest ready_only_content

-The manifest created from this command will include all of the ready artifacts in the current WCH tenant.
+The manifest created from this command will include all of the ready artifacts in the current Acoustic Content tenant.

 #### Limiting a command to the pages and site definition for a specific site